 Hi - thanks for dropping by.
-I'm Simon Prickett, an experienced software professional based in sunny San Diego, California USA.
+I'm Simon Prickett, an experienced software professional.

 I've been coding since I received a Sinclair ZX Spectrum as a Christmas present in the early 1980s.
 I have particularly fond memories of owning and developing software for the Atari ST and Commodore Amiga.
 I was part of a team that made a popular infinite shooter game for the Arduboy, and have also worked on Nintendo Gameboy Advance projects.

 My interest in coding led to an 'A' level in Computing Science, then a four year Bachelor's degree in Computer Science from Aston University, Birmingham England.
 Whilst at Aston, I discovered UNIX like operating systems and have been hooked on these ever since.
 For my final year project I built a graphical interface for a jet engine simulation using C and MATLAB on Solaris.

 As part of the degree program, I spent a year working at Hewlett-Packard where I adminstered a mixed fleet of HP-UX, Solaris, AIX and SCO UNIX machines and learned a lot about software development in a team.
 HP hired me straight from university, and relocated me to HP Labs in Palo Alto, California to work on a large C++ project.
 This was a real in at the deep end role requiring me to write portable code that could run on HP-UX, Solaris, AIX and Windows NT.